marcinWojtczak/SocialMedia-fastAPI/README.md

 # SocialMedia-fastAPI

-This is social media project to help me learn how to create API and get to know with fastAPI famework.
+This is social media project to help me learn how to create API and get to know with fastAPI framework.

 ## Technologies